Kapustin Yar: Photo-reconnaissance flights

 Western intelligence services learned about the existence of the test site from German scientists returning to their homeland.
-For an additional gathering of intelligence in August 1953, a specially-trained Royal Air Force reconnaissance Canberra (Canberra PR3, tail number WH726) was equipped with a unique Robin camera.
-The aircraft was launched from Giebelstadt Air Base and flew over the Volga at an altitude of more than 20 km, approached Kapustin Yar.
+For additional intelligence gathering, in August 1953, a specially-trained Royal Air Force reconnaissance Canberra (Canberra PR3, tail number WH726) was equipped with a unique Robin camera.
+The aircraft was launched from Giebelstadt Air Base and flew over the Volga at an altitude of more than 20 km, then approached Kapustin Yar.
 The MiGs raised in alarm could only slightly damage the aircraft.
 After taking a photo of the site, the Canberra crossed the Caspian Sea and landed in Tabriz, Iran.
 As a result of the flight, photographs of secret objects at the site were obtained.
-The success of the operation gave impetus to the development of satellite and aerial photography programs of military facilities in the USSR and other socialist countries.
+The success of the operation gave impetus to the development of satellite and aerial photography programs to obtain pictures of military facilities in the USSR and other socialist countries.